-- Now we'll jump right into our lightning review of MIPS.
+Now we'll jump right into our lightning review of MIPS.
 The general classes of MIPS instructions are

-- Arithmetic
+• Arithmetic

 - add, subtract, multiply, divide

 - Logical

 - and, or, nor, not, shift

-- Data transfer
+- Data transfer (load and store)

 - load from or store to memory

-- Transfers of control
+- Control transfer (branches)

 - jumps, branches, calls, returns

-• Here is an example of one of the simplest and most common MIPS instructions.
+Here is an example of one of the simplest and most common MIPS instructions.